-Documents & Organization for Mac
+Documents & Organization

 The Resource Browser in OmniGraffle is a great way to access both recent documents and your entire collection of Stencils & Templates.
 You can also search Stenciltown and upload new stencils for others to download.